richmahn/en_ta/checking/vol2-steps/sub-title.md

-What are the steps I should follow to check someone else’s translation?
+What are the steps I should follow to check a translation at the Validation stage?